c-zhou/polyGembler/README.md

 A quick start to run the software.
 Modules listed below are independent from each other.

 #### 1. Simulate GBS data for an outcrossed F1 mapping population
-*Input*&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a reference fasta file with all chromosomes
+*Input*&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a reference FASTA file with all chromosomes

-*Output*&nbsp;&nbsp;&nbsp;a zipped fastq file with all GBS reads
+*Output*&nbsp;&nbsp;&nbsp;a zipped FASTQ file with all GBS reads

 *Command*

     $ java -jar polyGembler-${version}-jar-with-dependencies.jar popsimulation -r ${reference.fa} -t 32 -p 4 -c 200 -o ${pop_out_dir} -n 192
     $ java -jar polyGembler-${version}-jar-with-dependencies.jar gbssimulation -f ${pop_out_dir}/Sc1 -t 32 -m 5 -s 5 -o ${gbs_out_dir}

 The first step simulates a tetraploid (-p option) F1 mapping population with 192 samples (-n option) from the reference genome ${reference.fa} (-r option).
 The total genetic length of the chromosomes is 200cm (-c option).
 It uses 32 CPUs (-t option).
 The output sample genomes (FASTA files) will be in ${pop_out_dir}/Sc1 (-o option).
 The second step takes the simulated mapping population genomes in the first step as input (-f option).
 The average sequencing depth of coverage for each copy of the chromosome is 5 (-m option) and the standard deviation is 5 (-s option).
 It uses 32 CPUs (-t option).
 The output GBS data (FASTQ file) will be in ${gbs_out_dir} (-o option).
-The program write GBS reads for each sample seperately as a [gzipped](https://en.wikipedia.org/wiki/Gzip) file.
+The program write GBS reads for each sample separately as a [gzipped](https://en.wikipedia.org/wiki/Gzip) file.
 If you need to put all GBS reads together, simply use the [cat](https://en.wikipedia.org/wiki/Cat_(Unix)) command.

     $ cat ${gbs_out_dir}/*.gz > ${merged_gbs_file}.gz